janklab/janklab-core/doc/Goals.md

 * Support major open database vendors
  * PostgreSQL, MySQL, Microsoft SQL Server, Oracle, Derby
- * Major criteria: a free downloadable version of the DB server for development and testing
+ * Major criteria: a free-as-in-beer downloadable version of the DB server for development and testing
-* Placeholder parameters
+* Placeholder parameters and prepared statements
 * Efficient large INSERTs
-* Bonus: extensibility for DB extensions
- * Like PostGIS and user-defined types
+* Date/times as real date/time types
+ * Definitely not strings, and not raw numerics/datenums
 * Smooth edge cases and uniform types
  * E.g. empty result sets returned as empty table types, not '[]'
 * Support "INSERT ...
 RETURNING"
+* Support JDBC driver tuning parameters
+ * Preferably with reasonable Matlab-tuned per-flavor defaults
+* Symbol/categorical support with Java-side conversion
+* Bonus: extensibility for DB extensions
+ * Like PostGIS and user-defined types
+* Bonus: NoSQL databases that present PostgreSQL or other JDBC APIs

 ### Non-goals for MDBC